 Colonel Ehrhardt: You know, I never quite trust a man who doesn't drink or smoke.
 Jozef Tura:(as Professor Siletski) You mean, like our Führer?
 Colonel Ehrhardt: Yes...
 NO!

 While it wasn't directly referenced in L.A.
 Confidential, Russell Crowe asked the writer and director whether his character, Bud White, ever drank alcohol.
-They told him no. Because he likes dyeing for his art, Crowe did the same during the entire shoot.
-As an Australian, he was miserable.
+They told him no. Because he does Method Acting, Crowe did the same during the entire shoot.
+He's Australian, and he was miserable.

 Nicholas Angel from Hot Fuzz was this in the beginning, drinking only Cranberry Juice.
 However he decided to drink beer later.